 Whether you’re at work, shopping, on vacation or standing in line at the movies, mobile banking makes it easy to stay on top of your finances.
-And now you can even make deposits to your account from your smartphone whenever you want, using our Remote Deposit Capture.
+And now you can even make deposits to your account from your smartphone whenever you want, using our Mobile Deposit Capture.

 To comply with Reg CC amendment concerning mobile deposits, all mobile deposits will have to be properly endorsed with the following endorsement:

 For Mobile Deposit Only